mpwalsh8/wpgform/readme.txt

 }
 `

-= No matter what I do, I always get the *Unable to retrieve Google Form.
-Please try reloading this page.* error message.
+= No matter what I do, I always get the "Unable to retrieve Google Form.
+Please try reloading this page." error message.
 Why is this? =
 Validate that the WordPress HTTP API is working correctly.
 If you are seeing HTTP API errors on the WordPress Dashboard or when you attempt to access the plugin repository through the Dashboard, the WordPress Google Form will likely fail too.
 It requires the WordPress HTTP API to be working.
 With some free hosting plans, ISPs disable the ability to access remote content.

 == CSS ==